tynan415/Neatflix/README.md

-# README
+# NEATFLIX

-This README would normally document whatever steps are necessary to get the application up and running.
+Neatflix is a place to stream all the shows and movies you love and perhaps find new content for your veiwing pleasure.

-Things you may want to cover:
+check it out here https://neatflix415.herokuapp.com/#/

 * Ruby version